anee-helsinki/LoveAndGenre/Lists/README.md

 <b>words:</b> Words in the dataset with the translations indicated in the Oracc metadata.

-<b>frequenciesOfGenres:</b> All the genres of documents in the Oracc and their frequency in our dataset.

 <b>genres_withNumbers:</b> Genres and the numbers corresponding to each of them.

-<b>texGenresCombined:</b> Genres of the documents of the dataset after we have combined the Oracc tags into broader categories.
+<b>textGenresCombined:</b> Genres of the documents of the dataset after we have combined the Oracc tags into broader categories.

 <b>textProvenances:</b> Provenances of documents as specified in the Oracc metadata and their frequencies in our dataset.